MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-admin-security/deployr-security-authentication.md

          deployr.security.pam.default.role = 'ROLE_BASIC_USER'
 ```

+**Step 2: Update the DeployR server system files configuration changes:**

-2. Before making any configuration changes to the server system files, stop the DeployR server:
+1. Before making any configuration changes to the server system files, stop the DeployR server:

     1. Launch the DeployR administrator utility script with administrator privileges as `root` or a user with `sudo` permissions:
        + On Windows: